Emmaus College, Rockhampton: History

 Emmaus College is a culmination of a series of changes to Catholic education in Rockhampton designed, to meet the changing needs of the city and its population growth.

 St. Stanislaus College opened in 1957 on a site in Main Street, where Emmaus College now stands.
 The college catered for boys from Year 5 to Year 10.
 As the enrolment grew, the Science block was built on land adjoining Marian College in Yaamba Road.
 Following the building of a library on the Yaamba Road site, new classrooms were constructed and the secondary department of St. Stanislaus moved to that site in 1971.
 The primary department remained in Main Street.

 In 1981, the primary department enrolled its last Year 5 students.
 The final primary classes move to the Yaamba Road site in 1983, allowing the establishment of Emmaus Senior College on the Main Street site.

 Marian College for Girls was established in 1964 on the present location in Yaamba Road.
 After the completion of the Science block and Library, the girls began co-instructional education with the boys.
 The step to co-education was ultimately carried out in 1984.

 Emmaus Senior College was established in 1983 as a senior co-educational college for students in Years 11–12.
 Previously senior Catholic schooling in Rockhampton had been provided by the Range College and St. Joseph's College.
 The establishment of Emmaus Senior College saw these colleges become year 8–10 schools.

 1991 saw the formation of The Cathedral College from the merger of the Range College and St. Joseph's CBC.
 Beginning as a year 8–10 college, The Cathedral College enrolled its first Year 12 class in 1993.
 The formation of The Cathedral College prompted the much closer identification of Emmaus College and a decision to merge these two colleges was taken.
 Emmaus College strives to build upon the values and traditions of Emmaus Senior College and Marian / St. Stanislaus to provide quality Catholic Education in Rockhampton.

-In 2015, Emmaus College enrolled its first Year 7's into high school.
+In 2015, Emmaus College enrolled its first Year 7 students into the school.
 The Yaamba Road campus now consists of Year 7's to 9's, and the Main Street campus consisting of Year 10's to 12's.

+In March 2023, more than thirty Emmaus College students were suspended after a video was recorded in a school toilet block appearing to show a large number of students vaping.
+Students could be heard in the video using obscene language and mocking the school's motto, "Light my way."
+Principal Eamon Hannan issued a letter to the school community describing the behaviour as a clear breach of the school's expectations.
+Queensland education minister Grace Grace also described the vision of Emmaus College students vaping as "very concerning" which spoke to a wider statewide issue.